If you’ve never created a mindmap you’re in for a treat. It’s a great way to brainstorm, study, be creative or simply organize information.

 Because mindmaps are a brainstorming tool, they have their own set of shortcuts, making it possible for you to draw as fast as your ideas flow.

-How to Draw a Mindmap
+How to draw a mindmap

-Mindmaps start with a main idea.
+When diagramming it's best to start with a mindmapping template.
+Here's our recommendation: mindmaps start with a main idea.
 For example, let’s say you’re brainstorming a new ad campaign geared towards college students and their eating habits.

 1. Start by writing down your main idea.

-2. Create a subtopic by clicking one of the gray arrows that appear when you click on the main topic or use the (CMD/CTRL + Arrow) shortcut.
+2. Create a subtopic by clicking one of the gray arrows that appear when you click on the main topic (or use the (CMD/CTRL + Arrow) shortcut).
 When you’ve finished typing hit the Tab key.

 3. Create a parallel topic by using (Tab + Arrow) or click on the main topic and then click on one of the gray arrows.